Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 - Each course can only be counted once towards a major/minor or elective

-- When you have successfully completed your program, your transcript and testamur will specify completed major/s but will not specify completed minors
+- When you have successfully completed your program, your transcript will specify completed major/s but will not specify completed minors

 - Full-time enrolment (80 units per year) will enable program completion in 4 yrs.
 Students may enrol in less per year but completion will take proportionately longer.

 The Psychology major/minor is for students with a general interest in Psychology.
 Since 2012 it has not been accredited by the Australian Psychology Accreditation Council (APAC).